 A: Yes.
 There are limited scholarships available for those whose attendance would be impacted by their financial and geographic circumstance.
 Check our Scholarships page for more information.

 Q: I don’t identify as LGBTIQ – can I still attend the conference?

 A: Yes, you can.
 The content of this conference is framed by LGBTIQ Women’s Health, but this is relevant to many non-LGBTIQ identified people that work in the area of health, research, study and marketing.

 Q: Why is the conference only held in Melbourne and Sydney?

-A: Currently the presenting partners are VAC (Victoria) and ACON (NSW).
+A: Currently the presenting partners are Thorne Harbour Health (previously VAC) (Victoria) and ACON (NSW).
 At this stage there are no other presentation partners, so the conference is held in these cities.